jupyterhub/jupyterhub-python-repo-template/README.md

 - directly copy just the content of the files you want and change them to match your project.

 ## 📚 Repository contents
 This section describes the various files in this repository and how to modify them for your new project.

 ### Files that don't need changes

-Some of the files in this repository can be used in a new project, just as they in this repository, without needing to change anything.
+The files in this list can be used in a new project, just as they are, without changing their content.
-The list of files in this category is the following:

 - `SECURITY.md`
 - `LICENSE`
 - `CODE-OF-CONDUCT.md`

+### Files that need to be adapted
+The files in this section will need to be adapted to match your project's specifics.

-### Files that need straightforward, minimal modifications:
+#### Files that need straightforward, minimal modifications

-The changes to following files should be pretty straighforward.
-They should only require project specific additions or removals.
+The changes that need to be done to the following files should be pretty straighforward, as, they should only require project specific additions or removals.

 - `docs/source/_static_/images/logo`
 - `pre-commit-config.yaml`
 - `MANIFEST.in`
 - `.readthedocs.yaml`

-### Files needing more complex changes

-TODO

-#### Files in the root of the repository

-1. `pyproject.toml`
+#### `pyproject.toml`

 Contains the [Hatch](https://hatch.pypa.io/latest/) build system requirements and information, which will be used by pip to build the package.